A GUIDE TO GROWING JADE PLANTBring good luck into your home with these popular easy-to-grow succulent plants

 Zones 9-12, depending on the species

 Jade plant grows best in a mix of direct sun and bright indirect light for best vigor and foliage color.
 Allow at least 4-6 hours of direct sun, providing protection during the hottest part of the day to prevent leaf burn.
-Place houseplant specimens in a south or east-facing window that receives at least 4 hours of direct sunlight.
+If growing jade plants indoors, place them in a south or east-facing window that receives at least 4 hours of bright light.
 Jade plant is somewhat tolerant of lower light levels.

 Upright or mounding habit, 3 to 12 feet tall and 2 to 6 feet wide.
 Houseplants stay smaller.